 Of course, you should seek professional help when investigating crawl space water.
 It can be tempting to go it alone, we know, but DIY fixes should never be applied to issues that are potentially structural in nature.
 This is partly because they may not be sufficient, which would end in repairs having to be carried out more than once, but mostly because of the risk that you could cause more damage to your home.

 Trying to repair or encapsulate a crawl space that has a pre-existing problem with dampness could actually end in you trapping moisture in your home.
 This would not only fail to fix the issue but could very well magnify the damage being done to your crawl space and property as a whole.
 If this happens, you could be faced with more than a higher repair bill; this could be genuinely dangerous to your health and well-being.

 Let Complete Basement Systems Deal with Your Wet Crawl Space

 Dealing with crawl space water need not be a trial.
 A crawl space professional will make light work of even the most challenging of situations and leave you with a safe, dry crawl space.
 If you feel you have been seeing warning signs of dampness and water in your crawl space, contact Complete Basement Systems.

 It all starts with a free inspection.
-All you have to do is contact our team, either via the online contact form or a phone call, and they will arrange to inspect your crawl space at a time that suits you.
+All you have to do is contact our team and they will arrange to inspect your crawl space at a time that suits you.
 This inspection is free from obligation and comes with a same-day written quote for all suggested repairs.
 This means you can shop around in confidence.
 If you do choose to work with us, you can count on a quick, efficient, and reasonably priced service that offers high-quality results.
 This is just one of the reasons so many Denver and Colorado Springs, CO, residents recommend us to their friends and family!